 Bush described the death penalty as “murder in the name of justice” and attempted to draw a link between it and racism, which has become the left’s go-to grievance for all past and future wrongs.

 “Ending the death penalty is about justice,” she argued, seemingly unaware that families of their victims need justice as well.
 “It’s about mercy.
-It’s about putting a stop to this nation’s dark history of lynching and slavery.”take our poll - story continues below
+It’s about putting a stop to this nation’s dark history of lynching and slavery.”

 “We must build a fair criminal-legal system on a foundation of mercy, due process and equity,” continued Bush.
 “We must break the cycles of death, devastation and trauma that have broken Black and brown communities like mine.”